 The highest governance body is the annual General Assembly (GA), which is constituted of the Action10 members.
 The GA appoints the Board members.
-The overall annual work plan is proposed by the Board and decided on by the GA.
-The General Assembly also appoints a professional Auditor who is in charge of the annual auditing.
+The overall annual work plan and budget is proposed by the Board and decided on by the GA.
+The General Assembly also appoints a professional Auditor who is in charge of the annual auditing as well as a Nomination committee for the coming GA Board election.

-The Board and the workgroups

-The members of the Board are responsible for:
+The Action10 Board is a working Board and the members of the Board are responsible for:

 - 1. Overseeing the work of the organisation (governance), - 2.
 Organising the daily work (management), and - 3.
-Appointing workgroup leaders and workgroup members.
+Appointing Workgroup and Focal point Team leaders.